jec-project/jec-app-samples/blm/README.md

 The project is composed of an Angular app which uses REST APIs to call several microservices that render specific data.

-All BLM Entreprise JavaScript Projects _(EJPs)_ have been created from the default [Wildcat archetypes](https://github.com/pechemann/jec-wildcat-archetypes).
+All BLM Enterprise JavaScript Projects _(EJPs)_ have been created from the default [Wildcat archetypes](https://github.com/pechemann/jec-wildcat-archetypes).

 ## The Sample Application